 Whether you are a loyal Windows user or you have already switched to Apple Mac, chances are you still use this powerful Microsoft Office program — Excel.

-An Excel spreadsheet is super efficient to deal with numbers and generate insightful reports, which you then can easily save to a flash drive or email to your colleagues.
+An Excel spreadsheet is a quick way to deal with numbers and generate insightful reports, which you then can easily save to a flash drive or email to your colleagues.

-If you use Office Excel on a Windows PC
+Recovering Deleted Excel Files on Windows PC

 To recover an Excel file that is deleted or lost, we recommend RecoverIt — a professional file recovery program that aims to bring missing files back alive.
 To get started, install it on your PC and select the disk drive (that your lost Excel file originally saved) to scan, most likely the file will be found.
 More Windows data recovery programs can be found here.